xvitaly/srcrepair/docs/help/source/modules.rst

 To create a new report:

   1. select **Tools** -- **Report builder** menu entry or just press **F12** on keyboard;
-  2. press **Generate report!** button and wait for 1 to to 5 minutes (depends on your system);
+  2. press **Generate report!** button and wait from 1 to to 5 minutes (depends on your system);
   3. you will see generated Zip-file in a default file manager.

-Report builder will use only integrated into Microsoft Windows tools.
-The following information will be included into final report:
+Report builder is using only integrated into Microsoft Windows utilities.
+The following information will be included in the final report:

   * common information about hardware, software and operation system using MSInfo;
   * DirectX information;